Vinyl or Fabric: What’s Best for Your Banner?

 - Not traveling with it or don’t mind shipping.

 Again, these are comparing base materials and no specialized materials.
 There are many varieties of both fabric and vinyl banners engineered to support many different circumstances.
-If you need a specific type of banner, or any banner at all, Heritage Printing is a leading provider of high quality banners and banner stands with quick turn around and shipping times.
+If you need a specific type of banner, or any banner at all, Heritage Printing, Signs & Displays is a leading provider of high quality banners and banner stands with quick turn around and shipping times.
 We have experienced designers and project coordinators on staff ready to help you accomplish your project on time and on budget.
 We also welcome rush orders as we know when you need it fast, you need it fast, and we do everything we can to meet your needs.
 Give us a call or get started on a quote and we’ll get started on you banner order today!